Garfield-yin/tag-todo-list/trunk/Donut/readme.txt

 - export signed package
 - upload and test .apk on emulator
 - commit code changes to the open-source project
-- publish on Android Market
+- publish to Android Market
 - blog post about changes
 - upload .apk to Tag-ToDo-List website